rldiao/rldiao-v2.0/src/pages/14-02-2019-first-post/index.md

 ---
 path: "/hello-world"
 date: "2019-02-14"
-title: "My First Post And About The Site"
+title: "Hello World!"
 ---
 Finally!!!
 My first blog post.
 After what seemed to be forever.
-I have finally got around to setting up the blogging workflow on my sight.
+I have finally got around to setting up the blogging workflow on my site.

 I have learnt a lot about front end development by creating this site.
 Initially, I wanted to create a site as a project with no real intentions, but as I continued researching and looking into other people's sites, I slowly realised that there is a lot of value in creating one.